SilentVoid13/Templater/README.md

 #### Internal commands in system commands

-You can declare internal commands inside your system command.
+You can use internal commands inside your system command.
 The internal commands will be replaced with their results before your system command gets executed.

 For example, if you configured the system command `cat <% tp.file.path() %>`, it would be replaced with `cat /path/to/file` before the system command gets executed.